OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     npm run build
     ```

 5. Start the local web server, which runs in Node.js.
-You can try out the custom function add-in in Excel for Windows, or Excel online.
+You can try out the custom function add-in in Excel for Windows, or Excel Online.

 # [Excel for Windows](#tab/excel-windows)